 4. However, disjunctive definitions can have a conjunctive burden clause and it may be expected that this account fares better than the definitions discussed thus far.
 According to one view, ordinary means are those that are beneficial or are "not unreasonably burdensome (physically or psychologically) to the patient" (Ordinary and Extraordinary Means, 1995).
 Let me paraphrase this: A means of treatment is ordinary if and only if it offers a reasonable hope of benefit or does neither impose excessive physical nor excessive psychological burdens on the patient.
 By inference, extraordinary treatments are those that do not offer a reasonable hope of benefit and impose excessive physical or psychological burdens on the patient.
-By letting 'Bx' be 'x imposes excessive physical burdens on the patient' and 'Bx' be 'x imposes excessive psychological burdens on the patient', we can symbolize this definition as follows:
+By letting 'Bx' be 'x imposes excessive physical or psychological burdens on the patient" (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx' be 'x imposes excessive physical burdens on the patient") (Bx be 'x imposes excessive physical burdens on the patient") (Bx be "x imposes excessive physical burdens on the patient") (Bx be "x imposes excessive physical burdens on the patient") (Bx be "x imposes excessive physical burdens on the patient") (Bx be "x imposes excessive physical burdens on the patient") (Bx be "x imposes excessive physical burdens on the patient") (Bx be "x i

-$$(\forall x) [Ox \leftrightarrow Hx \lor (\neg Bx \land \neg Bx)]$$ $$(\forall x) [Ex \leftrightarrow \neg Hx \land (Bx Bx)]$$
+- $(\forall x) [Ox \leftrightarrow Hx \lor (\neg Bx \land \neg Bx)]$ - $(\forall x) [Ex \leftrightarrow \neg Hx \land (Bx Bx)]$

 Definitions of this group are not open to some of the objections raised against conjunctive definitions and they do not create the problems that result from disjunctive burden clauses.
 Although there are specific problems with this kind of definition, I will not discuss them here.
 I wish rather to draw attention to a problem that affects all definitions discussed thus far.
 Consider the case of a worker who was repairing an oil tank.
 When he struck an arc to weld the seam, the tank caught fire.
 Most of the worker's body was covered with severe burns, and his lungs were damaged from breathing in the fire and smoke.
 The physicians treated him with plasma, saline solutions, and antibiotics, but they knew very well that the man did not have a chance and that he was in great pain.
-In other words, there was no hope for the patient and the burdens on him and his family were excessive.
-10
+In other words, there was no hope for the patient and the burdens on him and his family were excessive.10